 While you don’t need a six cup muffin tin, you can certainly use as 12 and only fill 6, I like to use the correct pan for the task.
 My breakfast egg bites also uses a six cup muffin pan.
 You can also read about why this muffin pan, which was my grandmother’s, is split.

-If you love lemon, you know they can be really tart.
+If you love lemons, you know they can be really tart.
 That’s part of the reason I used Adams lemon extract in the cupcake and fresh lemon zest and juice in the buttercream.
 Taste the buttercream as you go along.
 If the lemon you are using is rather tart, you may want to add a bit more confectioners’ sugar.
 Just do so a little at a time so it doesn’t become too sweet.

 I thought the finished cupcakes needed something else.
 I learned to make candied citrus in a class I took at Sur la Table and thought it would be the perfect garnish.
 It’s easier to use slices then cut them with kitchen shears to make the wedge.
 If you try to candy smaller pieces, you risk disintegrating the membrane leaving you with only peel.
 The small wedges look like glass.
-I love using my Swiss Diamond pan because when you make a sugar water it’s messy and sticky.
+I love using my Swiss Diamond pan because when you make sugar water it’s messy and sticky.
 The Swiss Diamond pan cleans up nicely.

 Prepare lemon buttercream: